YashdalfTheGray/cluster-cleanup/README.md

 The `ClusterCleanup` constructor takes the standard AWS SDK for Node.js options object but adds another optional property called `enableFargate`.
 This will make ClusterManager look for Fargate services in addition to EC2 services while deleting the cluster.

+Additionally, this also takes initialized clients for ECS and CloudFormation if you don't want `ClusterCleanup` to create new clients.

 The `deleteClusterAndResources` function can optionally take an object with a single property called `verbose` which will log out every event coming from cluster manager.

 ## Events